simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

     SecurityGroupRule(prefixMastodonResource "loadbalancer-inbound-https-security-group-rule", securityGroupRuleArgs)
 ```

-After defining the inbound rules for the security groups, we can define the outbound rules for the security groups.
-The outbound rules for the security groups are defined as follows:
+After we have defined the rules for incoming traffic, we can define the rules for outgoing traffic as follows:

 * The load balancer security group allows outbound traffic to port 3000 and 4000 for the Mastodon web and streaming service running on the ECS service.
 * The ECS security group allows outbound traffic to the RDS security group on port 5432 for the PostgreSQL database.